brycewray/hugo-site/content/posts/2020/09/normal-persons-guide-static-websites.md

 **Note**: If your website needs are relatively simple, you won't have any trouble letting them be served by a static site on its own.
 On the other hand, if you need more advanced, more interactive capabilities, you might want to check into the [Jamstack](https://jamstack.wtf).
 The short explanation is that the Jamstack gives you the best of both worlds: the advantages of static sites combined with lots of whiz-bang stuff "living" elsewhere, safely, in The Cloud.
 {.yellowBox}

 So your choices now come down to having your site's content be generated either: (a.) on each visit (dynamic); or (b.) ahead of each visit (static).
-If you can handle another analogy---and I promise to keep nasty birds out of this one---imagine two Baskin-Robbins ice cream parlors across the street from each other.
+If you can handle another analogy --- and I promise to keep nasty birds out of this one --- imagine two Baskin-Robbins ice cream parlors across the street from each other.
 You know you can go to either one and get an identical bowl of Baskin-Robbins chocolate ice cream.
 The only difference is that, on the north side of the street, they fill the bowls *in advance* (and keep them in the freezer) for quickest possible delivery when a customer orders them while, on the south side, they scoop it out only when you come in and order it.
 Again, the ice cream is exactly the same; the only difference is the process and the wait.

 Analogies aside, here are two diagrams that may also help you grasp the difference.
 First, the dynamic site, with its content that is generated every time somebody visits: